rkp678/Project2_GroupC/README.md

  #

-## Training/Testing and Predictive Model Evaluation:
+## Training/Testing and Predictive Model Evaluation

 We ran a variety of machine learning algorithms to determine the best model to use:
 1. Linear Regression